Bernadette Greene

 Nicola Young

-Nicola Young is currently a medical student at Duke University School of Medicine, IBCLC student at UNC, and volunteer postpartum doula with MAAME, Inc. Prior to moving to Durham, she spent time working with Latinx parents in Boston, MA, and conducting research in Lima, Peru.
+Nicola Young is an IBCLC and full-spectrum doula currently studying medicine at Duke University School of Medicine.
+Prior to moving to Durham, she spent time working with Latinx parents in Boston, MA, and conducting research in Lima, Peru.
 She grew up speaking Spanish with her Peruvian family members and is passionate about equitable care for Spanish-speaking populations.
-A self-proclaimed “lactivist” and postpartum health enthusiast, Nicola is excited to lead the Lactancia Latina Coalition to help address the breastfeeding needs of Durham’s Latinx community.
+A self-proclaimed “lactivist” and postpartum health enthusiast, Nicola leads the Lactancia Latina Coalition to help address the breastfeeding needs of Durham’s Latinx community.

-Nicola Young es una estudiante de medicina en Duke University School of Medicine, estudiante de lactancia en UNC, y una doula posparto voluntaria con la organización MAAME, Inc. Antes de mudarse a Durham, pasó tiempo trabajando con familias Latinas en Boston, MA, y conduciendo investigación en Lima, Perú.
+Nicola Young es una asesora de lactancia, doula de parto y posparto, y estudiante de medicina en Duke University School of Medicine.
+Antes de mudarse a Durham, pasó tiempo trabajando con familias Latinas en Boston, MA, y conduciendo investigación en Lima, Perú.
 Creció hablando castellano con su familia peruana y su pasión es la equidad en el tratamiento de poblaciones hispanohablantes.
-Una autoproclamada “lactivista” y entusiasta de la salud posparto, Nicola está emocionada por liderar la Coalición de Lactancia Latina para ayudar a abordar la lactancia en la comunidad Latina de Durham.
+Una autoproclamada “lactivista” y entusiasta de la salud posparto, Nicola lidera la Coalición de Lactancia Latina para apoyar a la lactancia en la comunidad Latina de Durham.

 Rachel Lewis